All Episodes

 Prison, prison, prison.

-Like they didn't want him in the country.
+Like, they didn't want him in the country.

-They probably voted in the direction they thought would go against it, and yet this has still done this to them.
+They probably voted in the direction they thought would go against it.

-So yeah, it's like this is all terrible.
+So yeah, this is all terrible.

-Three people lost their lives because of his recklessness, and countless friends and family members will experience the pain of their loss forever, says the Executive Director of the Florida Department of Highway Safety.
+Three people lost their lives because of his recklessness, and countless friends and family members will experience the pain of their loss forever, says the executive director of the Florida Department of Highway Safety.

 Again, that person has no authority to rescind this guy's license.

-Like what can he do if California is prepared to just rubber stamp licenses for illegals?
+Like, what can he do if California is prepared to just rubber stamp licenses for illegals?

 So did you want to say something?

-This is the danger of employing illegals to do anything.
+executing an illegal u-turn just because the rules we have my truck with a huge truck yeah This is the danger of employing illegals to do anything.

 They already think the rules don't apply to them.